-- Encryption: the only encryption level supported by the terminal is "Basic Level".
-This is the default encryption level of Metaframe. - Connection Name: this character string identifies the AX3000 within the Windows Operating System (see CLIENTNAME environment variable).
-The default value is the terminal name (see Chapter 3.1.1). - Mouse Accelerator: if 'yes', the AX3000 speeds up the mouse cursor. - Timezone GMT: the time zone can be negotiated by the terminal when the ICA session is established.
-This allows independent local time to be used.
-This time zone redirection function must be enabled on the Windows 2003 server.
-See Chapter 8.4.6. - Daylight Saving: enabling the clock for daylight saving. - Server Remote Control: field not available with ICA protocol - <Ctrl><Alt>: the two modes for this keystroke are: - local: the keystroke is handled by the AX3000 and is used for shutdown the terminal (see Chapter 4.5) - remote: the keystroke is handled by the Windows server (for example opening the task manager). - <Scroll Lock> & <Pause>: enable or disable these two keys
+- Encryption: the supported encryption protocols are: - Basic Level: default encryption protocol of Metaframe. - RC5: strongest encryption protocol (with different key lengths) - Connection Name: this character string identifies the AX3000 within the Windows Operating System (see CLIENTNAME environment variable).
+The default value is the terminal name (see Chapter 3.1.1). - Mouse Accelerator: if 'yes', the AX3000 speeds up the mouse cursor. - Server Remote Control: field not available with ICA protocol - <Ctrl><Alt>: the two modes for this keystroke are: - Local: the keystroke is handled by the AX3000 and is used for shutdown the terminal (see Chapter 4.6) - Remote: the keystroke is handled by the Windows server (for example opening the task manager). - <Scroll Lock> & <Pause>: enable or disable these two keys